apache/comdev-site/source/projectIndependence.md

 that the participants express when interacting within that community.
-While the ASF is happy to host many different styles of project communities, there are some core behaviors that we expect and requir of any Apache project.
+While the ASF is happy to host many different styles of project communities, there are some core behaviors that we expect and require of any Apache project.

 A primary purpose of the basic requirements the ASF places on its projects is to help ensure long-lived and stable projects by having